 Behavioral Intervention Approach:

-Use of Explicit Written Expectations: With the help of the therapist, the parents write a letter to the TBL family member outlining the changes that they expect him or her to make — specific behaviors, with specific time frames, along with clear consequences if their TBL offspring does not comply.
+Use of Explicit Written Expectations: With the help of the therapist, the parents write a letter to the unlaunched family member outlining the changes that they expect him or her to make — specific behaviors, with specific time frames, along with clear consequences if their struggling offspring does not comply.
 Expectations and consequences are applied in a stepwise fashion, starting with the things that are the most straightforward and easiest to change.

 Parents as Team: This approach to failure to launch treatment helps the parents gain skill in working as a team as they begin with the easiest steps (expected behaviors and consequences) that both parents agree on and can consistently support.
-As the system starts to change, parents become more confident in their ability to exert change and the TBL family member understands that the world as he or she had come to understand it is now changing.
+As the system starts to change, parents become more confident in their ability to exert change and the unlaunched family member understands that the world as he or she had come to understand it is now changing.

 Additional Relevant Reading